HarthikSA/demo/README.md

 # demo
-this is demo for Git and Github class .
+this is demo for Git &amp; Github class .
+# Teacher
+shrada

+# student
+student